bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 # firstdemo-scikitlearn-ibmi

+This demo is based on this [Jupyter Notebook](https://github.com/bmarolleau/firstdemo-scikitlearn-ibmi/blob/master/Churn-IBMi.ipynb)

 A first Scikit-Learn demo on IBM i 7.3 forked from this excellent [Scikit Learn and WML tutorial](https://github.com/IBM/customer-churn-prediction/blob/master/notebooks/customer-churn-prediction.ipynb)

 This demo uses a Python 3.6 env, scikit-learn (pandas, seaborn, matplotlib) , jupyter or ipython.